-The PKD Foundation Board of Trustees, in its investment policy adopted October 6, 2015, provided for the Research Opportunity Fund and Named Endowments, collectively referred to as the Endowment.
+The PKD Foundation Board of Directors, in its investment policy adopted February 2020, provided for the Research Opportunity Fund and Named Endowments, collectively referred to as the Endowment.
 The Endowment's purpose is to provide for growth-oriented long-term investment of funds that are not needed to meet the day-to-day financial obligations of the Foundation.
 Unless otherwise designated by a donor, the interest, dividends, and capital gains earned from the Endowment may be used to advance PKD research and therapy development.
-Unrestricted principal may also be used for the same purpose, subject to unanimous approval by the Board.
+Unrestricted principal may also be used for the same purpose, subject to approval by the FOIC.
 Funds designated by the Board to function as part of the Endowment are classified and reported based on the existence or absence of donor-imposed restrictions.

-An Endowment donor may restrict the purpose of the contribution, subject to the approval of the Gift Acceptance Committee and the provisions of the Foundation's Gift Acceptance Policy.
+An Endowment donor may restrict the purpose of the contribution, subject to the approval of the Gift Acceptance Panel and the provisions of the Foundation's Gift Acceptance Policy.
 The Foundation may assess reasonable charges against the market value of, or distributions from the Endowment to help defray certain expenses including development and indirect costs associated with administering the Endowment, such as administrative support.

-The minimum funding for a named endowment shall be \$ 250,000.
-Such an endowment may be established by a majority vote of the Board of Trustees at a meeting at which a quorum is present.
+The minimum funding for a named endowment shall be \$1,500,000.
+The minimum funding amount can be waived with approval by the Gift Acceptance Panel.
+Such an endowment may be established by vote of the FOIC.
 There is no minimum amount for an unnamed contribution to the Endowment.